dajevtic/wildfly-firebase-example/README.md

 Follow the instrucations for setting up the auth mechanism under https://github.com/dajevtic/wildfly-firebase-mechanism

-Under src/main/webapp/login/login.xhtml add your configuration for wildfly. see YOUR_FIREBASE_CONFIG_HERE and YOUR_CLIENT_ID_HERE
+Under src/main/webapp/login/login.xhtml add your configuration for firebase. see YOUR_FIREBASE_CONFIG_HERE and YOUR_CLIENT_ID_HERE

 Use the experimental extension for your firebase project under